-As one of the largest economies in the United States, California is attractive to those seeking to run a medical practice for a number of reasons.
-With the sixth-largest economy in the world, if it were a country, a lifestyle and weather to die for, and unparalleled recreation, it might seem like a no brainer to move a medical practice to California or purchase an existing one.
-So selling a medical practice in California should be easy, right?
+As one of the largest economies in the United States, California is an attractive destination for those seeking to establish a medical practice for several reasons.
+With the sixth-largest economy in the world, if it were a country, a lifestyle and weather to die for, and unparalleled recreation, it might seem like a no-brainer to move a medical practice to California or purchase an existing one.
+So, selling a medical practice in California should be easy, right?

 Well, that is true to an extent.
-Selling a medical practice in California does have some advantages, but when it comes to vetting your buyer and finding someone who is qualified to buy your business, it’s important to keep some things in mind.
-Because running a medical practice is different in California than elsewhere.
-This is something that sellers and their buyers need to be aware of.
+Selling a medical practice in California does have some advantages.
+Still, when vetting your buyer and finding someone qualified to purchase your business, it’s essential to keep certain things in mind.
+Because running a medical practice is different in California than elsewhere, this is something that sellers and their buyers need to be aware of.

 So what are those differences?